agrimaan/Agrimaan/agrimaan-app/docs/user-guides/farmer-user-guide.md

 **Soil Moisture Sensors:**
 - Install at multiple depths (e.g., 6", 12", 24") to monitor the root zone.
-- Place in representative areas of the field, avoiding unusually wet or dry spots.
+- Place in representative areas of the Fields, avoiding unusually wet or dry spots.
 - Install multiple sensors for fields with varying soil types.

 **Weather Stations:**